 Most Pro Bono Cases by a Law Firm

-This firm accepted accepted 27 new pro bono cases this year in a variety of areas of law, including legal assistance to our service members and veterans through a program with the Attorney General’s Office of Military Legal Assistance.
+This firm accepted accepted 27 new pro bono cases this year in a variety of areas of law, including legal assistance to our service members and veterans.
+For example, they have taken cases in areas as diverse as bankruptcy, CAP, collections, landlord tenant, name changes, gender marker changes, federal copyright infringement defense, divorce and custody, and Nevada Supreme Court appeals in the areas of contract, civil procedure, and inmate civil rights.

 Most Pro Bono Hours by an Attorney